WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 madNS Config Profile + Update Blocker + Ad-Blocker

 The WSF Config Profile isn't a DNS since just redirects Apple Servers to https://localhost.direct which is your local network, so no privacy concerns.
+, you can verify this by opening the profile in any text editor.

 ## FAQ
 ---